-Freehold property - 50 years straight line basis / land is not depreciated
+- 50 years straight line basis

-Motor vehicles - 5 years straight line basis Office equipment - 3 - 5 years straight line basis Computer equipment - 3 years straight line basis
+- 5 years straight line basis

+- 3 - 5 years straight line basis

+- 3 years straight line basis

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.